 In about 200-300 words, please provide a description of the purpose, objectives and expected outcome of the research project.

-Energy released by fires can drastically change the nearby atmosphere and lead to unexpected fire spread hazardous spotting, understanding of which requires both atmospheric and fire spread modelling.
-The project aims to determine whether the operational numerical weather prediction model ACCESS, coupled to an empirical fire model can aid in the diagnosis and prediction of fires in a-typical topological or meteorological scenarios.
+Energy released by fires can drastically change the nearby atmosphere and lead to unexpected fire spread and hazardous spotting, understanding of which requires both atmospheric and fire spread modelling.
+The project aims to determine whether the research version of the operational numerical weather prediction model ACCESS, coupled to an empirical fire model can aid in the diagnosis and prediction of fires in a-typical topological or meteorological scenarios.

 Fire releases energy into the surrounding atmosphere, changing wind fields and local meteorology.
 This in turn influences the spread of the fire.
 Climate change along with increasing urban-rural fringe populations means large bushfires are both more frequent and have bigger impacts.
 The coupled-fire atmosphere model enables an enhanced scientific understanding of the dynamic interactions between the two systems, assisting with the development of tools and methods that can predict fire behaviour and impacts.

 By examining two case studies through simulation and analysis, the project will determine if the ACCESS-Fire model can be used to reasonably simulate complex fire scenarios, and further to help explain the underlying causes of unexpectedly bad fires.
-These case studies will be used in both conference presentations and eventually a publication.
+These case studies will be used in both conference presentations and eventually two publications.
 There is potential for the modelling work to help inform the fire danger index, as it may help diagnose dangerous conditions not currently understood.

 Summary of Interns Work